IST-Portfolios/por2folios/README.md

 192.168.50.4  build.wordpress-develop.dev
 192.168.50.4  <URL selected in the step 5>
 ```
-Following the example in the step 5, the mappins you should add are:
+Following the example in the step 5, the mappings you should add are:
 ```sh
 192.168.50.4  vvv
 192.168.50.4  vvv.dev